The right to free movement

-- EU citizens have the right to permanent residence in another EU country after legally residing there continuously for five years.
-They may be temporarily absent (for example due to an illness, to study or because of a posting).
+- EU citizens have the right of permanent residence in another EU country after legally residing there continuously for five years.

-- Family members of EU citizens, either EU citizens or nationals of a non-EU country, have the right to accompany or join EU citizens in another EU Member State.
+- Family members of EU citizens, either EU citizens or nationals of a non-EU country, have the right to accompany or join EU citizens.
 They may be asked to comply with certain conditions or formalities.